TEALSK12/2nd-semester-introduction-to-computer-science/lesson_206_lists_2.md

     5. Nested List: a list that is contained within another list.
 Only counts as 1 element
         1. Ask Students the length of this nested list?
         2. Ask students how would we get the length of the inner list
     6. Asks students to write down how they would represent a tic-tac-toe board using lists.
-Create a tic-tac-toe board.
+Create a tic-tac-toe board with students in class.
 2. Lab
-    1. Have students practice slicing, adding, removing elements from the tic-tac-toe board
+    1. Have students practice slicing, adding, removing elements from some given lists.
     2. Implement program from last lab using lists
     3. Create a quiz program
 3. Opportunities for more